CTCycle/XREPORT-radiological-reports-generator/assets/docs/coding/python.md

 ## Runtime And Dependencies

 - Target Python version: `>=3.14` from `pyproject.toml`
-- Use `runtimes/.venv` when it exists, otherwise follow project launcher and runtime conventions.
+- Use the launcher-managed `app/server/.venv` for repository work; do not create parallel or ad hoc environments.
-- Keep dependency state aligned with `uv` and `runtimes/uv.lock`.
+- Keep dependency state aligned with `uv` and the committed `app/server/uv.lock`.
-- Do not create parallel or ad hoc environments for regular project work.

 ## Typing